General questions about the Study Reform

 The ECTS credits will be credited and the compulsory module requirements under the new regulations have been fulfilled.
 Another Master’s thesis does not have to be written.

 What happens if I have already met the requirements for a minor program of study in the Faculty of Law, but I have not yet completed the major program of study by the end of Spring Semester 2021?
-Do I need confirmation or the like to attest that the minor program of study has already been completed in accordance with the old regulations?
+Do I need confirmation or the like to attest that the minor program of study has already been completed in accordance with the old regulations? (supplemented 20 August 2021)

 No confirmation is necessary.
 If the prerequisites for the completion of the minor program of study have been met by the end of Spring Semester 2021, it will be credited toward the subsequent completion of the major program of study.
 In this case, the new regulations regarding the minor program of study can be disregarded.
 This also applies if the major program is not completed until after Spring Semester 2024.
 However, it should be noted that coursework completed more than 10 years ago cannot be transferred to the degree.

 Yes.
-Modules that have been successfully completed in the minor program of study will be credited toward the completion of the major program of study (starting in Fall Semester 2021: single major program of study).
+Modules that have been successfully completed in the minor program of study will be credited toward the completion of the single major study program.
 The modules will be credited even if they have already been credited toward the completion of a major program of study in another faculty.